SEN Information - Annual report 2022

 The children will obviously have many questions that will need to be answered.
 Some of these might already be covered within our general information pages or welcome packs.
 However, as these issues specifically relate to anxieties and concerns felt by the young people with SEND, we will endeavour to answer those questions as and when they arise.

-The point of contact for our school is the headteacher and SENCO, Mrs Carol Talbot.
+The point of contact for our school is the headteacher and SENCO, Mrs Catherine Groves.

 Please click on the link below to read what Wiltshire Council can offer your child.